WishWashWe/HISTORY-OF-THE-INTERNET/docs/Readings/As We May Think.md

 	- Vannevar Bush was an American engineer, inventor and science administrator, who during World War II headed the U.S. Office of Scientific Research and Development, through which almost all wartime military
 	-   In 1931, **Vannevar Bush** completed work on his most significant invention, the **_differential analyzer_**, a precursor to the modern computer

-- To learn more about Vannevar Bush and his life clik here: https://en.wikipedia.org/wiki/Vannevar_Bush
+- To learn more about Vannevar Bush and his life click here: https://en.wikipedia.org/wiki/Vannevar_Bush

 ##### What is the improtance of this Article?